ariel11212321/ig-assessment/README.md

-PLEASE READ DOCS AT imai_api_documentation
+PLEASE READ DOCS AT DOCS.md
 # Instagram Profile Viewer

 A full-stack Instagram Profile Viewer that replicates the look and feel of an Instagram profile page using real data from the IMAI API.
 Built with **NestJS** (backend) and **Angular 19** (frontend).